 Life is busy.
 Few of us have the time to read an encyclopedia-styled manual to set up the equipment.
 Being user-friendly is the new cool kid in society.
 Be one of the cool kids and choose something user-friendly.

-Focusrite equipment and interfaces are the best for this.
-This music-making interface allows you to tap into your creative self in only minutes.
+Focusrite equipment and audio interfaces are the best for this.
+This music-making audio interface allows you to tap into your creative self in only minutes.

 The cost of a product is often the deciding factor in a purchase.
 If they are “basically” the same, why not choose the cheaper one?